Fair warning: if you’re not very interested in music or big questions, this post probably isn’t for you.

 The Serpent and the Spirit

 In Fear Inoculum, the great enemy of present humanity is fear itself, hence the serpent on its cover and its central cry to ‘inoculate’ ourselves against its venom.
 It’s a metaphysical album.
 It makes claims about the nature of reality and the hidden arc of history.
 It assumes that truths exist beyond materiality, and that the unseen world contains good and necessary elements.
-Its claims, criticisms and exhortations are, on my view, deeply Christian in the truest sense.
+Its claims, criticisms and exhortations are, on my view, deeply Christian.
 (Whether or not the band or its members would be called ‘Christian’ by your measure or my own is irrelevant.
 If it helps for you to think of this album as ‘the rocks crying out’ [Luke 19:40], that’s fine.)
 From the first song’s foundation, the album slowly and triumphantly reminds us what happens when we try to live without a God of love and mercy as our binding truth.

 Here’s my interpretation of the album’s structure and narrative, focused on its six enormous set-piece songs, which are sometimes separated by short intermission tracks.